-Step 4: The supplier is compensated by the PO finance company in the following ways: Upon approval and the proper documents to the importer, Bankers Factoring, the purchase order financing company pays your supplier to manufacture and deliver the products necessary to complete the purchase order’s fulfillment.
-Besides funding for you, you are basically offering export finance for your vendor.
+Step 4: The PO finance company compensates the supplier in the following ways: Upon approval and the proper documents to the importer, Bankers Factoring, the purchase order financing company pays your supplier to manufacture and deliver the products necessary to complete the purchase order’s fulfillment.
+Besides funding for you, you are offering export finance for your vendor.

-Cash Against Documents or a Vendor Guarantee is the low-cost and preferred way for Bankers Factoring to fund your purchase orders knowing we will also factor your invoices right after.
+Cash Against Documents or a Vendor Guarantee is the low-cost and preferred way for Bankers Factoring to fund your purchase orders, knowing we will also factor your invoices immediately.
 We smooth the gears of global trade via trade financing.
 Cash Against Documents or CAD is one of the cost-effective alternatives to purchase order funding.

-Step 6: You extend credit to the customer: You send the customer an invoice for the products and tell them that they have credit available to them.
+Step 6: You extend credit to the customer: Send the customer an invoice for the products and tell them they have credit available.
 When a customer’s payment is delayed, the cost of purchase order financing rises as well.

-Step 7: The Invoice(s) created are then factored by Bankers Factoring who uses the factoring proceeds to “take out” the balance owed on the purchase order funding.
+Step 7: Bankers Factoring then buy your invoice(s) and uses the factoring proceeds to “take out” the balance owed on the purchase order funding.

-Step 8: Once your customer, the account debtor, pays Bankers Factoring you are wired the earned reserve minus the receivable factoring fees.
+Step 8: Once the account debtor or your customer pays Bankers Factoring, we wire the earned reserve minus the receivable factoring fees.

 To learn more about PO Financing, visit our previous article Trade Financing with Bankers Factoring about how PO funding and invoice factoring work together.

 Who Can Use PO Financing?

-Most businesses that rely on external suppliers to provide resale products have the option of using PO financing.
+Most businesses that rely on external suppliers to provide resale products can use PO financing.
 PO Financing with Bankers Factoring frees up our client’s cash flow to grow their business with existing or new customers.

 Below are some businesses that benefit from Purchase Order (PO) Financing:

-Distributors: Distributors can lower their upfront costs during peak seasons while still meeting buyer demand for high-margin products by reducing their inventory levels.
-Using purchase order financing, distributors can keep a higher level of inventory on hand while offloading some of the transportation costs that are reducing their available cash flow.
+Distributors: Distributors can lower their upfront costs during peak seasons while still meeting buyer demand for high-margin products by reducing inventory levels.
+Distributors can use purchase order financing to keep a higher inventory level on hand while offloading costs that reduce cash flow.